bastienvty/netsecfs/README.md

 ## Prerequisites

 The application requires the following packages to be installed on the system.
-The version of go should be at least is 1.22.2.
+The version of go has to be at least is 1.22.2.

 Follow the official guidelines to install go on your system: [golang.org](https://golang.org/doc/install).